Signed in as:

 In Japan over many centuries, fighting without weapons was a skill handed down from generation to generation, father to child, and teacher to student.
 More recently we have seen the art of Karate - "The Way of the Empty Hand" - develop into a renowned and skilful martial art.

 Chojiro Tani began teaching the Karate style Shukokai (meaning the way for all) at a dojo in Kobe, Japan in 1946.
 Shukokai was designed around the study of body mechanics, is very fast due to its relatively high stance aiding mobility, and is known for the double hip twist, which maximises the force of its strikes; making it one of the most hard-hitting Karate styles.
 Tani's most senior student, Sensei Shigeru Kimura, left Japan in 1965 to teach Shukokai in Africa.
 He developed Shukokai even further, emphasizing its power and strength; and was regarded as an expert on the style.
 He continued to teach after travelling to Europe, before settling in the United States in 1970 at the age of 29, where he taught at Yonezuka's Cranford dojo for two years; creating the first Shukokai World Tournament in 1981.
 Sensei Kimura died of a heart attack at the age of 54.
 Sensei Tani died on 11 January 1998.

-Shukokai grew out of in 1978 from Hackensack, New Jersey, United States and then later in Tenafly, New Jersey by Shigeru Kimura, a long time student of Tani.
+Shukokai developed in 1978 from Hackensack, New Jersey, United States and then later in Tenafly, New Jersey by Shigeru Kimura, a long time student of Tani.
 After Kimura's death in 1995.
-Sensei Chris and Sensei Katie were involved within the KSI Organisation for over 20 years before forming the Shukokai Karate Academy in 2018.
+Sensei Chris and Sensei Katie were involved within the KSI Organisation for over 20 years before forming the Shukokai Karate Academy in October 2018.
 Sensei Chris and Sensei Katie are true to the Shukokai style and continue to develop the technique and ethos.